 The wingback is incredibly beautiful.
-When you analyze the way it’s built close up you quickly realize the sheer effort and craftsmanship that went into building it and it really gives a genuine feel of a high-quality item.
-The leather is a full-grain thick leather feels and looks amazing while maintaining an incredible smell day after day.
-In fact, the leather is so good quality you have to go through a process of “breaking it in” like you would have to do with a pair of new leather boots.
+When you analyze the way it’s built close up you quickly realize the sheer effort and craftsmanship that went into building it and it gives a genuine feel of a high-quality item.
+The leather is a full-grain thick leather that feels and looks amazing while maintaining an incredible smell day after day.
+The leather is so good quality you have to go through a process of “breaking it in” like you would have to do with a pair of new leather boots.
 I can only really describe the leather used as thick and over the continued use of the wallet, it forms a beautiful patina which adds to the uniqueness of the wallet.

-The Wingback wallet comes in 5 different colors, each one as unique as the next.
+The Wingback wallet comes in 5 different colours, each one as unique as the next.
 The colors are a mixed bunch which is a nice move to give people a chance to find a color they enjoy and express their unique individuality.
-I personally got the standard Chestnut brown but the Wingback is also available in Charcoal Black, Whisky (light brown), Chili (red) and Cognac (Orange).
-A nice range with a great variety for everyone’s individual tastes.
+I got the standard Chestnut brown but the Wingback is also available in Charcoal Black, Whisky (light brown), Chili (red), and Cognac (Orange).
+A nice range with a great variety for everyone’s tastes.
 It’s also worth mentioning that Wingback also allows for custom engravings on the leather (£10+) on both the inside and out.
 A nice addition for those who want personalization or maybe give the Wingback as a gift.

 Functionality & Utility

 The Wingback is a very simple design with an emphasis on minimalism and ease of use.
 It holds between 4-6 cards and a maximum of 20 notes.
 Notes are a big deal with the Wingback and the majority of the functionality comes down to an incredibly easy way to store and access notes.
 As previously mentioned the Wingback has a folding design.
 Leather wraps around a central piece to create a wrapper that securely seals the wallet together.
-Cash is basically spun around the leather and can be accessed with a simple pull.
-It really is incredibly simple, easy and effective in use and I can’t recommend it more for an innovative way to access your notes.
+Cash is spun around the leather and can be accessed with a simple pull.
+It is incredibly simple, easy, and effective to use and I can’t recommend it more for an innovative way to access your notes.

-I’ve been using the Wingback none stop for over 4 weeks now and it’s been great.
+I’ve been using the Wingback non-stop for over 4 weeks now and it’s been great.
 Cash is easy to store while cards are stored using the typical stacking method.
 Not the best as it can be fiddly accessing your cards this way but far better compared to other wallets on the market.
 The wallet fits in the pocket nicely and is a perfect size for minimalist lovers.

 I would say this wallet is best for people looking for a statement piece something that is made from the highest quality with wonderful materials.
-If you would like more information on Wingback’s latest wallet then visit their Kickstarter campaign or check out their website by clicking the link below.
+If you would like more information on Wingback’s latest wallet then visit their Kickstarter Campaign or check out their website by clicking the link below.